Axobot-org/Axobot/docs/perms.rst

 Manage Server
 -------------

 Allows the bot to change the name, image and region of the server, or get the list of all invites.
-Used for: `invite <infos.html#invite>`__
+Used for: `invite tracking <invites-tracking.html>`__

 Manage Roles
 ------------